-The academic staff teaching the courses have the appropriate qualifications which are consistent with the program level and content.
-Their teaching load is consistent with common workload distributions in the sector (40-40-20).
-The program team has invested on staff with potential of career development and enthusiasm to teach in the program, while they are also active in research.
+The academic staff teaching the courses have the appropriate qualifications, consistently with the program, although there is no official training of the staff involved in online delivery in order to adapt their teaching and learning techniques to the online delivery.
+Their teaching load is consistent with the sector (40-40-20).
+The program has invested in staff with potential of career development and enthusiasm to teach in the program, while they are also active in research.

 The program was developed to meet the expectations of the local employment conditions in Cyprus.
-The future employability statistics are encouraging and they are comparable with other programs' employment statistics in similar programs.
+The future employability statistics from the conventional program are promising, although the online offering will attract applicants from all around the world and the employability rate and associated opportunities for students might be different for this program.